Fraud & Security Center

 • Based on the information you enter, IdentityTheft.gov will create your Identity Theft Report and a personal recovery plan.

-A credit freeze, also known as a security freeze, is a consumer right provided by Indiana law.
+Indiana residents can freeze their credit free of charge.
+A credit freeze also known as a security freeze, is a consumer right provided by Indiana law.
 Placing a credit freeze on your credit reports can block an identity thief from opening a new account or obtaining credit in your name.
 A credit freeze keeps new creditors from accessing your credit report without your permission.
 If you activate a credit freeze, an identity thief cannot take out new credit in your name, even if the thief has your SSN or other personal information, because creditors cannot access your credit report.

 • Secure online and mobile banking

-• Privacy – we will not share or disclose SSN or other private information with third parties
+• Privacy – The National Bank of Indianapolis will not share or disclose TIN or EIN, account numbers or other private information with third parties.

-• Fraud Prevention Services (additional cost applies) – use these tools to only allow authorized transactions to affect your account:
+• Fraud Prevention Services (additional cost may apply) – use these tools to only allow authorized transactions to affect your account:

 • ACH Blocks and Filters